xfischer/xfischer.github.io/_posts/2016-08-15-style-test.md

 ---
 layout: post
-title: "A Full and Comprehensive Style Test"
+title: A Full and Comprehensive Style Test
-tags: [test, style]
+tags:
+  - test
+  - style
 comments: true
+published: false
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.